5 Reasons why Recreation is Important

 Recreation is anything you do in your leisure time.
 Leisure time is defined as time spent away from all the essential things in your life like work or the necessary socializing.
-Recreation can be anything from a hobby to you reading a book every day or taking a walk.
+Recreation can be anything from a hobby to you reading a book every day, staying up to date with the William Hill Grand National, or taking a walk.

 Is recreation important, though?
 Here are 5 reasons that say it is.

 1. Recreation Resets Your Mind

 Coming home from doing a difficult shift can leave you exhausted, even though you are not physically tired.
 Having a recreational activity to turn to can make up for all of that tiredness and make you into a new person after an hour.
 Whether you like fishing or playing video games, you can spend that time doing something you love and simply be happier.
 Once your mind resets, you can enjoy the rest of your day feeling a lot happier.

 Recreational activities can also be physical activities.
 You can go running, cycling, stretching, to the gym to lift weights or stay at home and do yoga or Pilates exercises.
 All of those activities are beneficial to your health.
 If you do them everyday or every other day, you can stay healthy.
 Doing something you love, which is a recreation activity, is also good for the body on a hormonal level.

 3. Recreation Keeps You Interested